 All the guests who RSVP’d plan to attend the reception, but not all will attend the ceremony.
 And the reception is where everyone will spend the majority of the time that day.

-Flowers, no matter how simple or elaborate, provide the finishing touch and leave a lasting impression.
+No matter how simple or elaborate, flowers provide the finishing touch and leave a lasting impression.

-Seeking the advice of a professional florist can really pay off here, even if you do plan to do the reception flowers yourself.
+Seeking the advice of a professional florist can pay off here, even if you plan to do the reception flowers yourself.

 3. Ask About Wedding Flower Packages

 Many florists, including us, offer wedding flower packages that can save you significant money.
-They’re not a perfect fit for every wedding, but we have had brides who have put them to some pretty creative uses.
+They’re not a perfect fit for every wedding, but we have had brides put them to some creative uses.